 - Smallville episode Abyss had Chloe losing all her memories except Davis Bloome due to a computer virus in her mind, where they flashed back all here memories in reverse order.

 - In the Sliders episode "As Time Goes By", one of the worlds has time going (kind of) backwards for the sliders.
 Quinn abuses this to prevent a murder, which causes a hole to appear in the sky.

-- The Investigation Discovery series Redrum (a possible reference to The X-Files episode?) starts out with the murder in question.
+- The Investigation Discovery series Redrum (referring to The Shining and possibly to The X-Files episode "Redrum") starts out with the murder in question.